The NPR Politics Podcast-logo

 Ask host to enable sharing for playback control

-When running for office, Donald Trump suggested that he "alone could fix" the ills befalling the United States.
-In his administration's first 100 days, he and his allies have moved quickly to expand the powers of the presidency accordingly.
-This episode: senior White House correspondent Tamara Keith, political correspondent Sarah McCammon, and senior political editor & correspondent Domenico Montanaro.
-The podcast is produced by Bria Suggs & Kelli Wessinger and edited by Casey Morell.
+Emil Bove has been behind many of the Justice Department's most controversial recent decisions, and now he's President Trump's nominee to the 3rd Circuit Court of Appeals.
+We discuss the controversy around Bove's nomination and what it could mean for future judicial appointments.
+This episode: political correspondent Sarah McCammon, justice correspondent Carrie Johnson, and senior national political correspondent Mara Liasson.
+This podcast was produced by Bria Suggs and edited by Rachel Baye.
 Our executive producer is Muthoni Muturi.
 Listen to every episode of the NPR Politics Podcast sponsor-free, unlock access to bonus episodes with more from the NPR Politics team, and support public media when you sign up for The NPR Politics Podcast+ at plus.npr.org/politics.
 Learn more about sponsor message choices: podcastchoices.com/adchoices NPR Privacy Policy

 Ask host to enable sharing for playback control